Decision Layer for Agents · Deterministic · MCP Ready

 evaluate_case

 Submit the case.
-Returns verdict, reason_codes, required_fields (when needs_info), and a trace_id.
+Returns status (ok / halted / failed / invalid), channel-shaped outputs, and a trace_id.
 The core decision call.

-Input: case, package_id · Output: verdict, reason_codes, trace_id
+Input: case, package_id · Output: status, outputs, trace_id

 get_trace